NewsLocal NewsAmerica Votes

 In 2007, Anderson was elected to the Assembly for the 77th District.
 From 2010 to 2018, he served as the 36th District state senator.
 Along with his supervisor role, Anderson serves on the San Diego Association of Governments board.

 Jacobs, a native San Diegan who lives in the Allied Gardens-Del Cerro neighborhood and has a 12-year-old daughter, is a diversity, equity and inclusion business and community partner for the Port of San Diego.
-This is her first time running for elected office.
+This was her first time running for elected office.

-Jacobs has endorsements from the San Diego County Democratic Party, former Democratic Rep. Susan Davis, and political organizations such as Planned Parenthood Action Fund of the Pacific Southwest, Run Women Run, Safer California and San Diego Democrats for Equality.
+She was endorsed by the San Diego County Democratic Party, former Democratic Rep. Susan Davis, and political organizations such as Planned Parenthood Action Fund of the Pacific Southwest, Run Women Run, Safer California and San Diego Democrats for Equality.

 With a population of 620,000, the mostly southeastern District 2 borders Imperial County and a portion of Baja, California.
 It is home to the tribal nations of Barona, Campo, Capitan Grande, Ewiiaapaayp, Inaja-Cosmit, Jamul Indian Village, La Posta, Manzanita, Sycuan and Viejas.

-It features three cities -- El Cajon, Poway and Santee -- and is also home to over three dozen unincorporated communities.
+It features three cities -- El Cajon, Poway and Santee -- and is also home to over three-dozen unincorporated communities.
 In addition, District 2 is home to city of San Diego neighborhoods of Allied Gardens, Carmel Mountain Ranch, Del Cerro, Grantville, Kearny Mesa, Marine Corp Air Station Miramar, Miramar Ranch, Rancho Bernardo, Sabre Springs, San Carlos, San Pasqual Valley, Scripps Ranch, Serra Mesa, Stonebridge and Tierrasanta.

 Copyright 2024, City News Service, Inc.